databrickslabs/migrate/README.md

   --archive-missing     Import all missing users into the top level /Archive/ directory.
   --repair-metastore-tables
-                        Repair legacy metastore tables --metastore-unicode   log all the metastore table definitions including unicode characters --skip-failed         Skip retries for any failed hive metastore exports.
+                        Repair legacy metastore tables --hipaa               Use HIPAA-compatible cluster profiles --metastore-unicode   log all the metastore table definitions including unicode characters --skip-failed         Skip retries for any failed hive metastore exports.
-  --skip-missing-users  Skip failed principles during ACL import; for missing principles, this will result in open ACLs --session SESSION     If set, pipeline resumes from latest checkpoint of given session; Otherwise, pipeline starts from beginning and creates a new session.
+  --skip-missing-users  Skip failed principles during ACL import; for missing principles, this will result in open ACLs --skip-large-nb       Skip notebooks that exceed the size limit of 10485760 bytes instead of failing --session SESSION     If set, pipeline resumes from latest checkpoint of given session; Otherwise, pipeline starts from beginning and creates a new session.
   --dry-run             Dry run the pipeline i.e. will not execute tasks if true.
   --export-pipeline     Execute all export tasks.